IT50/book/en/index.md

 ## Contributing

-There is ongoing discussion about further content and project structure.
+There is ongoing discussion about further content.

 We are open to accept new contributors and unsolicited commits.